 Food labels are full of information – and surprises.

 I cite specific brands and products to bring home these points, not because I want to call out these particular manufacturers or items for scorn.
 For every example I cite, you could find many more and maybe better ones.
 If you do, be sure to let me know and I’ll be glad to add a postscript.
-For product-specific information in this post, I relied on the product labels available through online grocery shopping services and Shopwell, a neat free website and mobile app that allows you to easily compare different grocery items.
+For product-specific information in this post, I relied on the product labels available through online grocery shopping services and Shopwell, a neat free app that allows you to easily compare different grocery items.
 (I only found Shopwell in the course of writing this post and didn’t give that site any advance notice of this post.)

 3 Food Label Secrets Your Mother Didn’t Teach You